SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 ### `has_suffix`

 - Description: indicates whether the document has a suffix (unprocessed items).
-- Argument: a `null` value.
 - Response payload: a boolean.
 - Failure mode: never fails.

 ### `insert_blanks`

 - Description: insert and process blanks at the cursor.
-- Argument: a string.
+- Arguments (in order, or named):
+  - text: text of the blanks to insert (as a string).
 - Response payload: a `null` value.
 - Failure mode: never fails.

 ### `insert_command`

 - Description: insert and process a command at the cursor.
-- Argument: a string.
+- Arguments (in order, or named):
+  - text: text of the command to insert (as a string).
 - Response payload: an instance of the `command_data` object.
 - Error payload: optional source code location for the error (as either `null` or an instance of the `rocq_loc` object).
 - Failure mode: recoverable failure.